-In addition, the Psychology Department offers a one-credit undergraduate seminar to newly declared psychology majors who have earned 85 credits or less.
+In addition, as a newly declared psychology major with 85 or fewer credits, the Psychology Department offers you a one-credit undergraduate seminar.
 PSY 0011 Introduction to the Field is an interactive course that emphasizes what you can do with a psychology degree and how to make the most of your time as an undergraduate student to advance along your chosen path.
-To register for the course you must be a declared Psychology major and have less than 85 total credits.
-We strongly encourage you to consider this opportunity to focus on academic and career planning while developing valuable professional skills and relationships!
+The ideal student for this course is one who is somewhat undecided on a career after completion of the undergraduate degree or interested in becoming a more prepared candidate for graduate school or the work world.
+Because this course is so valuable in helping you to begin building your future, you are encouraged to consider this opportunity to focus on planning while developing valuable professional skills and relationships!